austinsasko/whmcs-coinbase/README.md

+**Make sure https://www.coinbase.com/merchant_profiles is filled out, legitimate or illegitimate information, just make sure it is completed.
+Your merchant profile wont work with the buttons without this completed.
+The payment buttons will not show (common issue) because of this**

 - Upload the contents to your web server
 - Move the contents of this module into the WHMCS root directory